devfestindia/devfest-india-flutter-track/README.md

 ## Tracks

-1. Day1 - TMDB clone of the Home screen with Trending, trailer, leaderboard and Footer section
+1. Day1 - TMDB clone of the Home screen with Trending, Trailer, Leaderboard and Footer section
 2. Day2 -